zixwang/zixwang/README.md

 - 👀 I’m interested in Deep Learning and Computer Vision.
 - 🌱 I’m currently learning semi-supervised and self-supervised learning.
 - 💞️ I’m looking to collaborate on semi-supervised learning in Computer Vision.
-- 📫 How to reach me Zixiao.Wang@mbzuai.ac.ae
+- 📫 How to reach me

 <!---
 zixwang/zixwang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.